Claiming ITC on Transfer of Business

 Step 4: Click on Prepare Online

 Click on the Prepare Online option under the GST ITC-02 tile.
-Choose whether to transfer all or partial ITC and fill in the amount of matched ITC that needs to be transferred.
+Choose whether to transfer all or partial ITC and fill in the matched ITC needed.

 Step 5: Enter the GSTIN

 Enter the GSTIN of the transferee.
-Then enter the amount of the matched Input Tax Credit to be transferred under each major heading under the ‘Details of ITC to be transferred’ section.
+Then, enter the amount of the matched Input Tax Credit to be transferred under each significant heading in the ‘Details of ITC to be transferred’ section.

 Step 6: Enter the Details